Hope Bay, Antarctica: Sailing directions

 The US Defense Mapping Agency's Sailing Directions for Antarctica (1976) describes Hope Bay as follows:

 Hope Bay is about 1 2/3 miles wide between Sheppard and Stone Points, Its northwestern and southeastern entrance points, respectively, and indents the coast to a distance of 2 1/2 miles in a southwest direction.
 The northwestern entrance is a steep wall of ice which, on entering the bay, is backed by steep, sharp-ridged mountains, which trend southwestward forming the walls of a valley.
 A nunatak with a cliff about 300 feet high, located 2 1/4 miles southwestward of Sheppard Point, is conspicuous.
-On the opposite side of the bay sdeveral lofty pyramidical nunataks are conspicuous on the high, rocky wall.
+On the opposite side of the bay several lofty pyramidical nunataks are conspicuous on the high, rocky wall.
 From the southeastern promontory the slopes descend to a low, hilly foreland.
 At the head of the bay there is a large valley glacier and lateral moraine which terminates at the water's edge in a high vertical cliff.
 This glacier is fed by the highland ice sheet which extends for some distance southward.Whitten Peak, at the head of the bay, rises to an elevation of 1,465 feet, and is backed by Mount Taylor, 3,274 feet high, flat-topped and icecapped.
 Mount Flora, 1,708 feet high, stands at the head of the bay, on the eastern side.